samitamerarar/sushi-takeout/README.md

 # Sushi Takeout

-Realtime sushi order tracker using EJS, NodeJS, MongoDB, Socket.IO and more.
+Realtime sushi orders tracker using EJS, NodeJS, MongoDB, Socket.IO and more.

 ## Available